Emil Cioran: France

 He later renounced not only his support for the Iron Guard, but also their nationalist ideas, and frequently expressed regret and repentance for his emotional implication in it.
 For example, in a 1972 interview, he condemned it as "a complex of movements; more than this, a demented sect and a party", saying, "I found out then [...] what it means to be carried by the wave without the faintest trace of conviction. [...]
 I am now immune to it".

 Cioran started writing The Passionate Handbook in 1940 and finished it by 1945.
 It was the last book he wrote in Romanian, though not the last to deal with pessimism and misanthropy through lyrical aphorisms.
 Cioran published books only in French thereafter.
 It was at this point that Cioran's apparent contempt for the Romanian people emerged.
 He told a friend that he "wanted to write a Philosophy of Failure, with the subtitle For the exclusive use of the Romanian People".
-Furthermore, he described his move to Paris as "by far the most intelligent thing" he had ever done, and in The Trouble with Being Born he says, "In continual rebellion against my ancestry, I have spent my whole life wanting to be something else: Spanish, Russian, cannibal—anything, except what I was."
+Furthermore, he described his move to Paris as "by far the most intelligent thing" he had ever done, and in The Trouble with Being Born says "In continual rebellion against my ancestry, I have spent my whole life wanting to be something else: Spanish, Russian, cannibal—anything, except what I was."

-In 1942, Cioran met Simone Boué, another insomniac, whom he lived with for the rest of his life.
+In 1942, Cioran met Simone Boué, another insomniac, with whom he lived for the rest of his life.
 Cioran kept their relationship entirely private, and never spoke of his relationship with Boué in his writings or interviews.

-In 1949, his first French book, A Short History of Decay, was published by Gallimard and was awarded the Prix Rivarol in 1950 for the best book written by a non-French author.
+His first French book, A Short History of Decay, was published in 1949 by Gallimard, and was awarded the Prix Rivarol in 1950 for the best book written by a non-French author.
 Throughout his career, Cioran refused most literary prizes awarded to him.

 Later life and death

 The Latin Quarter of Paris became Cioran's permanent residence.
 He lived most of his life in seclusion, avoiding the public, but still maintained contact with numerous friends, including Mircea Eliade, Eugène Ionesco, Paul Celan, Samuel Beckett, Henri Michaux and Fernando Savater.

+In a 1986 interview, Cioran said he no longer smoked or drank coffee or alcohol, citing health reasons.

 In 1995, Cioran died of Alzheimer's disease and was buried at the Montparnasse Cemetery.